MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/deploy/cloud-only.md

 [!INCLUDE [user-experience](includes/user-experience.md)]

+> [!VIDEO https://learn-video.azurefd.net/vod/player?id=36dc8679-0fcc-4abf-868d-97ec8b749da7 alt-text="Video showing the Windows Hello for Business enrollment steps after signing in with a password."]

 ## Disable automatic enrollment

 If you want to disable the automatic Windows Hello for Business enrollment prompt, you can configure your devices with a policy setting or registry key.
 For more information, see [Disable Windows Hello for Business enrollment](../configure.md#disable-windows-hello-for-business-enrollment).

 > [!NOTE]
 > During the out-of-box experience (OOBE) flow of a Microsoft Entra join, you are guided to enroll in Windows Hello for Business when you don't have Intune.
-You can cancel the PIN screen and configure this cancellation with registry keys to prevent future prompts.
+You can cancel the PIN screen and access the desktop without enrolling in Windows Hello for Business.

 <!--links-->

+[CSP-1]: /windows/client-management/mdm/passportforwork-csp
 [MEM-1]: /mem/intune/enrollment/windows-enrollment-status
 [WIN-1]: /windows/client-management/mdm/passportforwork-csp